-Raiders and Marshawn Lynch finally agree to deal, pending physical
+Raiders finally acquire longtime Seahawks running back Marshawn Lynch

 What a fairy tale this could be: Marshawn Lynch, the great running back and a legend in his hometown of Oakland, coming out of retirement to help the Oakland Raiders to a Super Bowl before they move to Las Vegas.

-It seems like it will officially happen, finally.
-Lynch’s return has been held up for a few weeks, but Lynch and the Raiders agreed to a one-year deal and the Raiders and Seattle Seahawks worked out a trade so Lynch could play in his hometown, according to NFL.com.
-The only remaining piece is Lynch passing a physical.
-Lynch was in Haiti this week helping former Seahawks teammates Cliff Avril and Michael Bennett build schools and houses, NFL.com said.
+Lynch is officially a Raider, finally.
+Lynch’s return was held up for a few weeks, but Lynch and the Raiders agreed to a contract and the Raiders and Seattle Seahawks worked out a trade so Lynch could play in his hometown, according to NFL.com.
+The only remaining piece was Lynch passing a physical.
+The Raiders made it official on Wednesday afternoon.

-Lynch was supposed to be back in the United States on Tuesday but “didn’t catch his flight,” which is a reminder that with Lynch, anything is possible.
-NFL.com said the parties involved were wary of celebrating the deal is official until Lynch comes back and completes a physical, but they’re confident that will happen by the end of Wednesday.

-According to NFL.com, the contract is for a $3 million base salary with incentives that can make it worth a maximum of $8.5 million.
+According to NFL.com, the contract is one year (ESPN reported it’s a two-year deal) for a $3 million base salary with incentives that can make it worth a maximum of $8.5 million.
 Lynch can make $2 million more for rushing for 1,000 yards.
 The trade is a swap of late-round picks in 2018.

 Recent news that Lynch wanted to return was as surprising as his retirement.
 He announced his retirement during Super Bowl 50 with a simple tweet of his cleats hung over a wire with a peace sign emoji.
 After a year off, Lynch apparently felt the urge to play again.
 He visited the Raiders’ facilities in early April and told the team he was ready for a return.
 Then negotiations on a contract dragged out until just before the draft.